yedemon/DigitalLocaDecompiler/README.md

 ## Notes

+- **Extra.php**: This script is using gzuncompress(), which might be memory consuming.
+Be sure to raise the memory limit in your php config file(usually php.ini).
 - **Exe File Format**: As for .exe format, you can search the file for the string 'DIGILOCA'.
 After locating this string, save all the content starting from 'DIGILOCA' as .lcr file.
 - **Disk Drive Requirement**: Ensure you have an `R:` drive or modify the code to use a different drive.
 - **Compatibility**: Currently, the tool is focused on decompiling older versions of `.lcl` files.
 The compatibility with newer versions is unknown.